tweag/clodl/README.md

 ## License

-Copyright (c) 2015-2017 EURL Tweag.
+Copyright (c) 2015-2018 EURL Tweag.

 All rights reserved.

-jarify is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+clodl is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## About

 ![Tweag I/O](http://i.imgur.com/0HK8X4y.png)

-jarify is maintained by [Tweag I/O](http://tweag.io/).
+clodl is maintained by [Tweag I/O](http://tweag.io/).

 Have questions?
 Need help?
 Tweet at [@tweagio](http://twitter.com/tweagio).